wethod/learning-center-source/content/friday/index.md

 Each project can be pinned to find it faster later.

+{{< img-center src="/uploads/2021/04/26/timesheet-weekly.png" >}}

+If you want a more fine-grained control you can enable the **Daily mode**, this way you can input hours day by day.

-{{< img-center src="/uploads/2018/08/06/timesheet_weekly.png" >}}
+{{< img-center src="/uploads/2021/04/26/timehseet-daily.png" >}}

-_To use this type of timesheet:
-Go to company settings from your profile, then select timesheets and leave all the options blank._

 **Detailed**

-A brand new timesheet is now available and ready to use!

-You can now have a detailed Timesheet that allows you to:
+This kind of Timesheet allows you to:

-* Compile timesheet daily.
+* Compile timesheet day by day

-* Do timesheet on a singular project area.
+* Do timesheet on a singular project's area.
-  The project areas will be the same as listed in the project budget.
+  The project areas will be the same as listed in the project's budget.

 * Specify between normal working hours, travel hours, overnight shifts or overtime.

+* Save notes for project's area.

+{{< img-center src="/uploads/2021/04/26/timesheet-detailed-overview.png" >}}

+To get a quick resume about the hours distribution in the week, you just need to click on the "Hours/Week" counter.

-{{< img-center src="/uploads/2018/08/06/wethod_timesheet_detailed.png" >}}
+{{< img-center src="/uploads/2021/04/26/timesheet-detailed-weekly.png" >}}

-_To use this type of timesheet:
+_You can enable this type of timesheet from [company settings]({{< relref "settings/index.md#company" >}})._
-Go to “Company” from your profile, then select “Timesheet” and choose option “Detailed”._

 **Automatic**